ady0906/chattyapp/README.md

 ### Usage

-Clone the boilerplate and create your own git repo.
+Get the server side from:

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
+github.com/ady0906/chattyserver

+npm install
+npm start
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the server then, on the boiler repo:

 ```
 npm install